 If you are reading this, you are exploring the benefits and logistics of adding Restore Small Groups into your personal ministry work or organization.
-We are delighted you are considering adopting this life-changing small group process.
-Below you will find step by step instructions for becoming an official partner with us.
+Below you will find step-by-step instructions for becoming an official partner with us.
 We are committed to equipping every person and organization that is called to create a healing community using the Restore Small Groups process.
 This information is to help you prayerfully consider the benefits, commitment, and steps necessary to implementation.